uhasker/getting-things-done-in-next-js/src/chapter2/02-the-document-object-model.md

 To simplify our lives, we will use a UI library called **React**.
 The idea behind React is to create declarative UIs with nicely separated components.
 Basically we only define how the application should look like (hence the _declarative_ aspect) and React takes care of the rest, such as determining the necessary DOM manipulations.
-As you will soon see, this is an incredibly useful feature.
+As you will see soon, this is an incredibly useful feature.

 ### Summary